Life with Type 1—A Photo Essay

 Juice boxes are the go-to treatment for lows so Tom knows exactly how many carbs he’s taking in with each one.

 Tom participating as a subject in an artificial pancreas study at the University of Chicago.
 Researchers are working to develop an algorithm that links the insulin pump to the CGM, while automatically delivering the appropriate amount of insulin making it a fully automated process.
-The artificial pancreas could potentially ease the burden of Type 1 diabetics in a monumental way, allowing them not to have to think about their blood glucose 24/7.
+The artificial pancreas could potentially ease the burden of people with type 1 diabetes in a monumental way, allowing them not to have to think about their blood glucose 24/7.
 It wouldn’t be a cure, but the next best thing.

 Apple juice to the rescue.

-Tom spent 72 hours in the hospital monitoring his blood sugar every 5 minutes, with a team of researchers sitting beside the bed (even while he slept) working on the algorithm.
+Tom spent 72 hours in the hospital monitoring his blood sugar every five minutes, with a team of researchers sitting beside the bed (even while he slept) working on the algorithm.